7 Best Keywords Everywhere Alternatives for Easy Keyword Research

 Keywords Everywhere Is Limited

 Other people have just outgrown Keywords Everywhere.
-They’ve got the budget to invest in a paid tool, and so they are looking for something that breaks free of the limitations of Keywords Everywhere.
+They’ve got the budget to invest in a paid tool, and so they are looking for a Keyword Everywhere replacement that simply does more.

 It’s great for what it does, but search volume, CPC, and a vague “competition” score can only get you so far in SEO.
 Other tools provide information like…